Auspicious-1ife/alx-higher_level_programming/README.md

-This is my first python Project on Alx
+This is the start of high level programming.